deeputech/deeputech.github.io/_posts/memory-management-in-golang.md

 ![Go Memory structure](https://i.imgur.com/vFtq3uj.png)

-This is a simplified view based on the internal objects used by Go, In reality Go divides and groups memory into pages as described in [this great article](https://blog.learngoprogramming.com/a-visual-guide-to-golang-memory-allocator-from-ground-up-e132258453ed).
+This is a simplified view based on the internal objects used by Go, In reality, Go divides and groups memory into pages as described in [this great article](https://blog.learngoprogramming.com/a-visual-guide-to-golang-memory-allocator-from-ground-up-e132258453ed).

 This is quite different from the memory structure we saw in the previous chapters for [JVM](https://dev.to/deepu105/visualizing-memory-management-in-jvm-java-kotlin-scala-groovy-clojure-19le) and [V8](https://dev.to/deepu105/visualizing-memory-management-in-v8-engine-javascript-nodejs-deno-webassembly-105p).
 As you can see there is no generational memory here.
 The main reason for this is the [**TCMalloc**](http://goog-perftools.sourceforge.net/doc/tcmalloc.html)(Thread-Caching Malloc), which is what Go's own memory allocator was modeled upon.